-People living with chronic illness can get severely ill with the flu.
-In more serious cases, the flu can lead to pneumonia, heart attacks, inflammation, organ failure and blood infections.
-Heart and lung complications may also arise from the flu.
+People with chronic conditions can get severely ill with the flu.
+In more serious cases, the flu can lead to pneumonia, heart attacks, inflammation, organ failure, and blood infections.
+Heart and lung complications could also happen from the flu.
 Every year, thousands of Americans die from the flu and even more are hospitalized.

-4. Can’t the flu shot actually cause the flu?
+4. Can the flu shot cause the flu?

-No!
-This is a common misconception.
-The vaccine is extremely safe and has never caused anyone to get sick with the flu.
-In fact, there is no live virus in a flu shot.
-What most people feel after a flu shot is their immune system learning the virus and gearing up to fight it if needed.
-This leads to occasional soreness or aches that is commonly and incorrectly associated with being sick with the flu.
+No. This is a common misconception.
+The vaccine is safe and has never caused anyone to get sick with the flu.
+There is no live virus in a flu shot.
+What most people feel after a flu shot is their immune system responding to the vaccine.
+This leads to occasional soreness or muscle aches that are commonly and incorrectly associated with being sick with the flu.